 One group of German prisoners in an internment camp during WW2.
 They weren't allowed to have radios, but wanting to know how the war was going, they built a radio into the seat of a chair.
 The camp commander suspected they had a radio and had their rooms searched repeatedly.
 Each time, the commander came along to see that the search was done properly.
 Each time, the prisoners offered him a chair — the one with the radio in it.
 Each time, the chair wasn't searched, because the commander was sitting on it.
 After the war, one of the ex-prisoners told the commander how it was done; the commander apparently thought it was pretty funny.

 During the Ardennes Offensive, when the Germans asked for the surrender of the encircled 101st Airborne Division, their famous reply was only the word "Nuts!", which might count as Refuge in Audacity.note Incidentally, "Nuts" was General Mc Auliffe's reaction being informed that the Germans wanted him to surrender, as he initially thought they were offering to surrender.
 He and his staff then agreed that this was the most appropriate reply to give to Germans.
 But the real example is the German demand for surrender.
 Bastogne was surrounded by a single infantry division, the 26th Volksgrenadiers, made up of poorly trained recruits and exhausted from over a week of hard fighting in winter snow.
 They only had a few units of support troops and were very likely outnumbered by the Americans in Bastogne.
-Their corps commander Von Lüttwitz realised he had no reinforcements to spare for an assault on the town.
-He realised American reinforcements in massive numbers were on their way.
+Their corps commander Von Lüttwitz realized he had no reinforcements to spare for an assault on the town.
+He realized American reinforcements in massive numbers were on their way.
 So what did he do?
 He demanded the American surrender.